 - Update List Items on a Screen

-- Learn how to manipulate a list and update it right away on the screen without having to reload the screen.
+- Learn how to manipulate a list and update it right away on the screen without having to reload the screen on a traditional web app.

 - Use Ajax to Refresh Part of a Screen